krb5/krb5/doc/admin/admin_commands/krb5kdc.rst

 be fetched from the keyboard rather than from a stash file.

 The **-n** option specifies that the KDC does not put itself in the background and does not disassociate itself from the terminal.
-In normal operation, you should always allow the KDC to place itself in the background.

 The **-P** *pid_file* option tells the KDC to write its PID into *pid_file* after it starts up.
 This can be used to identify whether